Release Management

 To build, your team will need a dedicated staging environment where engineers can create and iterate freely without impacting live users.
 The end goal is to create functional code that you can ship for testing and validation.

 Build time can fluctuate depending on the scope of the release.
-In fact, it can take anywhere from a few days to several weeks or longer.
-As such, you should plan releases in advance to account for potential delays so that you don’t impact other projects.
+It can take anywhere from a few days to several weeks or longer.
+As such, you should plan releases to account for potential delays so that you don’t impact other projects.

 4. Test